tony-o/tony-o.github.io/articles/20231212-thoughts-on-coding-interviews-in-the-era-of-gpt.md

 thoughts-on-coding-interviews-in-the-era-of-gpt
 programming,ai

-# Thoughts on Coding Interviews in the Era of GPT

 GPT seems to have ruined a lot of coding interviews, or at least provides the threat of it.
 A typical coding interview go through the process of:

 1. Define a problem to be solved by code